muhammed-salman/graphql-auth/README.md

-# auth-graphql-starter
+# graphql-auth
-Starter project from a GraphQL course on Udemy.com - Section 3!
+A simple authentication App using GraphQL

+- Clone this app on your machine

+- Use npm install

+- Use npm run dev to start server

+- You can now visit localhost:4000 to check the app